• Home |

 Why We Chose It

-Sellier & Bellot 173-Grain SPCE is a great cartridge for target practice and medium-sized game animals.
-This hunting ammunition is much cheaper than the others on our list and can effectively take down creatures like antelope, mule deer, and American whitetail deer.
-Furthermore, it’s a soft point bullet that’s partially jacketed and designed for penetration and expansion.
+Sellier & Bellot 173 grain SPCE is a great cartridge for target practice and taking medium game.
+This hunting ammunition is much cheaper than the others on our list, although it can effectively take down creatures like antelope, mule deer, and whitetail deer.

 Parting Shots

-If you want to see our entire inventory of 7mm Rem Mag ammo, click HERE.
-Otherwise, keep reading our Buyer’s Guide.
+If you want to see our entire inventory of 7mm RM ammo, click HERE.
+Otherwise, continue on to read our Buyer’s Guide.

 Buyer’s Guide: How to Choose the Best Ammo for 7mm Rem Mag

-Regardless if you’re preparing your trusty Remington Model 700, Tikka T3, or Savage 110 bolt action rifle for hunting season or target practice, there are a lot of factors to consider before grabbing a box of factory ammo for your 7mm Rem Mag.
+If you’re preparing your trusty Remington Model 700, Tikka T3, or Savage 110 bolt-action rifle for hunting season or a target session, then there are many factors to consider before grabbing a box of factory ammo for your 7mm Rem Mag.

-Norma, Sierra, Winchester, Hornady, Federal, and many others jumped on the 7mm Rem Mag wagon years ago and continue to release new bullet designs to shoot further and take down game faster.
+Norma, Sierra, Winchester, Hornady, Federal, and many other manufacturers jumped on the 7mm Rem Mag wagon years ago, and continue to release new bullet designs that shoot farther and take down game faster.

-Taking a few minutes to explore grain weights and designs can be the difference between stocking the freezer or coming home empty-handed.
-Let’s talk about how to choose the right bullets for your needs.
+Taking a few minutes to explore bullet weights and designs can spell the difference between stocking the freezer and coming home empty-handed.
+Here's how to choose the right bullets for your needs.

 Best Bullet Weight for 7mm Rem Mag Elk Hunting